 Either way works–you braid outward on the first set of loops, all the way to the end, then braid outward from the middle on the second set of loops.
 There will be a tight “handshake” join at the centerpoint of the braid.
 (I don’t recommend braiding over the top of a table—I just did that here to display the loops more clearly.)

-If, after tying the central slip knot in the loop bundle, each half of the loop-bundle is still too long (longer than the maximum comfortable length for stretching the loops all the way out to the sides for tightening), I estimate how long I would like the loops to be, and I tie a slip-knot (like the first stitch in a crochet chain) partway down each loop at that point.
-This shortens the loops to the optimal length for braiding.
+If, after tying the central slip knot in the loop bundle, each half of the loop-bundle is still too long, I shorten each loop by tying a temporary slip-knot (like the first stitch of a crochet chain) partway down each loop at a good length for braiding.

-There are two directions the slip-knot can be tied in—be sure to tie it so the knot will only come undone if you pull on the extra loop-length below the knot, and not when you pull from within the shortened loop.
+Note: There are two directions the slip-knot can be tied in—be sure to tie it so the knot will only come undone when you pull on the extra loop-length below the knot, and not when you put your finger into the shortened loop and pull!

-The knots have to all be at the same point in each loop, so that your working loops will all be the same length.
-After a few tries you’ll figure out a good way to do this.
-I don’t measure and mark the loops, I just do it by comparison with the previous loop.
+The knot must be tied at the same point in each loop, so the shortened loops will all be the same length.
+I don’t measure and mark the loops, I just do this by comparison with the previous loop.

 It works best with V-fell braiding because the active hand pulls the index loop of the opposite hand through that opposite hand’s loops, all the way across to the active hand—so it’s simple for the dangling “caterpillar” at the bottom of the loop to clear through the other loops.
-With A-fell it’s more awkward, since the active finger is pulling a loop through the other loops of its own hand–the knotted up “tail” or “caterpillar” ends up lying inside those loops.
-It’s actually ok to leave it lying there inside the loops it was just pulled through, but it bothers me for some reason!
-I want it to come all the way through, the way it does with V-fell braiding.
+With A-fell it feels more awkward at first.
+Because the active finger is pulling a loop through the other loops of its own hand, the knotted up “tail” or “caterpillar” ends up lying inside those loops, rather than clearing through them.
+I eventually realized that it was just fine to leave the caterpillar lying there inside the loops it was just pulled through, but it bothered me at first—I wanted it to come all the way through, the way it does with V-fell braiding.

 The method is a little inefficient with mega-long braids, because you will have to undo and then redo the caterpillars a few times before finally braiding down to the real ends of the loops.
 It is very effective and worthwhile for getting just that extra length that you want for a specific braid, especially if it only involves making one set of knotted-up loop-ends.